nuong-le/pacific-dataviz-2026/README.md

 ### Candidate exclusions

-`Power generation` and `Environmental Taxes` are not included as candidate predictors in the forward-selection model.

-They are excluded to retain a longer common overlapping data window for the seven selected candidates.
+`Power generation` and `Environmental Taxes` are deliberately excluded from the candidate set to retain a longer common overlapping data window for the seven candidate indicators.
+They could be included in an alternative model using a shorter, more recent common period.

-This is a modelling-scope decision and should not be interpreted as a statement that these indicators are unimportant to climate policy or climate change.
+This is a modelling-scope decision and does not imply that these indicators are unimportant to climate policy or climate change.

 ### Model result